New Mexico Move Over Laws

 Why are there move over laws?

 There’s only so much that emergency personnel and state-authorized workers can do to protect themselves from being struck by oncoming vehicles when they’re onsite at a roadside accident.
-That’s why move over laws are imperative to maintaining their safety.
+Move over laws are imperative to maintaining their safety.

 Tragic stories of fatal accidents from all over the map have inspired the implementation of move over laws since the 2000s, but one event in particular made things personal for residents of New Mexico.

-Tow trucks weren’t initially included in New Mexico’s move over law when it was established in 2005, but after the death of Bobby Unruh, who was killed by an 18-wheeler while performing recovery work after an accident in 2017, they were finally included.
+Tow trucks weren’t initially included in New Mexico’s move over law when it was established in 2005.
+After the death of Bobby Unruh, who was killed by an 18-wheeler while performing recovery work after an accident in 2017, they were finally included.

 Linda Unruh, Unruh’s mother and the owner of All-Rite Towing & Repair Inc., has become an avid proponent of protecting tow truck drivers.
 According to the